Core Strokes® and Attachment Trauma

 Attachment trauma also shapes fascial organization.

-Fascia mediates how contact is felt in the body.
+Fascia mediates how contact is experienced throughout the body.

-Under relational stress, fascial tissue may adapt by becoming:
+Under chronic relational stress, fascial tissue may gradually adapt by becoming:

-These structural adaptations influence whether touch, gaze, or emotional closeness feels:
+These structural organizations influence whether touch, gaze, emotional closeness, or intimacy are experienced as:

-By working gently with fascial continuity, Core Strokes® restores the body’s capacity to experience contact without fragmentation.
+By working gently with fascial continuity, Core Strokes® supports the body’s capacity to experience contact without fragmentation or defensive collapse.

 Intensity in Relationship